Operation as an Element of a New York DWI Case

 Lack of Observation: Fighting Indirect Evidence

-In a typical drunk driving case, operating is observed by the arresting police officer.
-What happens is there is a one car accident and there is no observation by the police?
+In a typical drunk driving / DWI case, operating is observed by the arresting police officer.
+What happens if there is a one car accident and there is no observation by the police?
 Often drivers will confess to having operated a motor vehicle when questioned by a police office, but when no driver statement is made the prosecutor must resort to indirect evidence.
-Circumstantial evidence is admissible in a New York criminal case to prove that a driver operated a motor as defined by New York drunk driving laws.
+Circumstantial evidence is admissible in a New York DWI criminal case to prove that a driver operated a vehicle as defined by New York drunk driving laws.
 However, if the circumstantial evidence fails to prove beyond a reasonable doubt that the driver operated the motor vehicle, then the prosecutor will not have met his burden.